pgj/freebsd-wifibox/README.md

   package, so the Linux guest could be booted via GRUB 2.

-- [socat] or the respective `net/socat` FreeBSD package, through which control sockets for `wpa_supplicant(8)` could be published on the host.
-The presence of `socat` is required only if this feature is activated, which is not by default.
+- [socat] or the respective `net/socat` FreeBSD package, through which control sockets for `wpa_supplicant(8)` and `hostapd(8)` could be published on the host.
+The presence of `socat` is required only if this feature is activated, which depends on the guest configuration.

 ## Installation